hucebot/ros2_prescyent/README.md

 Launch with default params using `ros2 run ros2_prescyent ros2_predict`
 You can also override default ros params using the ros2 launch command `ros2 launch ros2_prescyent ros2_predict.launch.py`

+The predictor node is suscribing to PoseArray on topic `/prescyent/position`
+The predictor node is publishing PoseArray at future_size * frequency on topic `/prescyent/prediction`

+An example of a position publisher is provided at `example/predictor_node`

+You can run this example node using `ros2 run ros2_prescyent prescyent_publish_poses`

+## Docker

+We provide a dockerfile installing the prescyent library and building the ros2 nodes (total image size around 8gb)

 # Ros2 Params
 |NAME|TYPE|DESCRIPTION|DEFAULT|
 | :--- | :----: | ---: | ---: |